| | | Looking for a good Chumash/Pentateuch/Tanach/Jewish Bible? Needless to say, Jewish books start with the Torah. Torah, in the traditional

 Hertz Pentateuch, a standard in many synagogues.
 The Hertz Chumash includes

+the haftarot for each week as well.
 And here are modern Torah commentaries, plus nontraditional and secular Bible studies:

 Messengers of God: Biblical Portraits and Legends |